wp-plugins/child-theme-configurator/readme.txt

 == Override Parent Styles ==

 There are two ways to identify and override parent styles.
-The Child Theme Configurator lets you search styles by selector and by rule.
-If you wish to change a specific selector (e.g., h1), use the "Query/Selector" tab.
-If you have a specific value you wish to change site-wide (e.g., the color of the type), use the "Rule/Value" tab.
+The Child Theme Configurator lets you search styles by CSS selector and by rule.
+If you wish to change a specific CSS selector (e.g., h1), use the "Query/Selector" tab.
+If you have a specific CSS value you wish to change site-wide (e.g., the color of the type), use the "Rule/Value" tab.

 = Query/Selector Tab =

-The Query/Selector tab lets you find specific selectors and edit them.
-First, find the query that contains the selector you wish to edit by typing in the Query autoselect box.
+The Query/Selector tab lets you find specific CSS selectors and edit them.
+First, find the query that contains the CSS selector you wish to edit by typing in the Query autoselect box.
 Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.
-Selectors are in the base query by default.
+CSS selectors are in the base query by default.
-Next, find the selector by typing in the Selector autoselect box.
+Next, find the CSS selector by typing in the "Selector" autoselect box.
 Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.

-This will load all of the rules for that selector with the Parent values on the left and the Child values inputs on the right.
+This will load all of the CSS rules for that CSS selector with the Parent values on the left and the Child values inputs on the right.
 Any existing child values will be automatically populated.
 There is also a Sample preview that displays the combination of Parent and Child overrides.
 Note that the border and background-image get special treatment.

-The "Order" field contains the original sequence of the selector in the parent theme stylesheet.
-You can change the selector order sequence by entering a lower or higher number in the "Order" field.
+The "Order" field contains the original sequence of the CSS selector in the parent theme stylesheet.
+You can change the CSS selector order sequence by entering a lower or higher number in the "Order" field.
 You can also force style overrides (so called "!important" flag) by checking the "!" box next to each input.
 Please use judiciously.

 Click "Save" to update the child stylesheet and save your changes to the WordPress admin.

 = Rule/Value Tab =

-The Rule/Value tab lets you find specific values for a given rule and then edit that value for individual selectors that use that rule/value combination.
+The Rule/Value tab lets you find specific values for a given rule and then edit that value for individual CSS selectors that use that rule/value combination.
 First, find the rule you wish to override by typing in the Rule autoselect box.
 Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.

 This will load all of the unique values that exist for that rule in the parent stylesheet with a Sample preview for that value.
 If there are values that exist in the child stylesheet that do not exist in the parent stylesheet, they will be displayed as well.

-For each unique value, click the "Selectors" link to view a list of selectors that use that rule/value combination, grouped by query with a Sample preview of the value and inputs for the child value.
+For each unique value, click the "Selectors" link to view a list of CSS selectors that use that rule/value combination, grouped by query with a Sample preview of the value and inputs for the child value.
 Any existing child values will be automatically populated.

 Click "Save" to update the child stylesheet and save your changes to the WordPress admin.

 == Adding New Styles ==

-If you wish to add additional rules to a given selector, first load the selector using the Query/Selector tab.
+If you wish to add additional rules to a given CSS selector, first load the selector using the Query/Selector tab.
 Then find the rule you wish to override by typing in the New Rule autoselect box.
 Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.
 This will add a new input row to the selector inputs.

-If you wish to add completely new selectors, or even new @media queries, you can enter free-form CSS in the "Raw CSS" textarea.
+If you wish to add completely new CSS selectors, or even new @media queries, you can enter free-form CSS in the "Raw CSS" textarea.
 Be aware that your syntax must be correct (i.e., balanced curly braces, etc.) for the parser to load the new styles.
 You will know it is invalid because a red "X" will appear next to the save button.

 If you prefer to use shorthand syntax for rules and values instead of the inputs provided by the Child Theme Configurator, you can enter them here as well.
 The parser will convert your input into normalized CSS code automatically.